 Website hosting is a fairly common practice among companies.
+There are multiple types of Web hosting services like Shared Hosting, Linux or Windows VPS hosting, and Dedicated Hosting.
 In this day and age, you are unlikely to find a company that does not use a website hosting service.
 However, you can host more than just a website using white-label services.

 What is a CNAME?